choyiny/cscc09.com/content/outline.md

 # Accessibility Needs
 The University of Toronto is committed to accessibility.
-If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact AccessAbility Services as soon as possible: https://www.utsc.utoronto.ca/ability/welcome-accessability-services
+If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact [AccessAbility Services](https://www.utsc.utoronto.ca/ability/welcome-accessability-services) as soon as possible.

 # Credits
-Thank you Professor [Thierry Sans](https://thierrysans.me) for providing amazing Course Material for me to run this course.
+Thank you Professor [Thierry Sans](https://thierrysans.me) for providing amazing course material for me to run this course.